kubernetes/website/content/en/docs/concepts/configuration/secret.md

 A bootstrap token Secret has the following keys specified under `data`:

 - `token-id`: A random 6 character string as the token identifier.
 Required.
-- `token-secret`: A random 16 character string as the actual token secret.
+- `token-secret`: A random 16 character string as the actual token Secret.
 Required.
 - `description`: A human-readable string that describes what the token is used for.
 Optional.
 - `expiration`: An absolute UTC time using [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) specifying when the token